The Ultimate Guide to Island Hopping with CalMac

 Islay is a haven for whisky lovers: there's practically a world-famous distillery round every corner.
 Take your pick of no fewer than eight of them - and go on a tour to see how the 'water of life' is made.

 There's wildlife to see too: over 100 different bird species breed on the island.
 Head for RSPB reserve The Oa for the best chances - or to Loch Gruinart to see the migrant ducks and geese that call it home for the summer months.
 And don't forget: you can always get the five-minute ferry across to Jura to explore a truly wild island.

-Pick Island Hopscotch® 18 and you can hop off at Colonsay: beautifully remote, and refreshingly enterprising.
+Why not add in a stop off at Colonsay beautifully remote, and refreshingly enterprising.
 There's a micro-brewery, and a good lineup of festivals for music, books, and a three-week celebration spring.